rossetti/KSLBook/docs/04-Chapter4.md

 2.  schedules the first action two event at time 20.0 via the call:
     `scheduleEvent(myEventActionTwo, 20.0)`

+::: {.example #ch4ex1 name="Scheduling Events"}
+This example code illustrates how to create event actions and to schedule their occurrence at specific event times.
 ```kt
 class SchedulingEventExamples (parent: ModelElement, name: String? = null) :
     ModelElement(parent, name) {